albertmoreo/crypto-alerts/README.md

 # Crypto-Alerts

-Analisys of main indicators to receive Email, Slack and SMS alerts to buy and sell cryptocurrencies Project is under construction
+Project under construction for analisys of main indicators to receive Email, Slack and SMS alerts to buy and sell cryptocurrencies

 ## Getting Started